tock/tock-www/_pages/documentation/walkthrough.md

 GPIO pin 0) is enabled as an output (line #4).
 Then, in an infinite loop, we toggle the LED and wait for 500ms.

-Under the hood, the kernel intializes the chip, board and peripherals, protects most of the memory from the untrusted hands of the application. and sets up an asynchronous timer allowing it to go to sleep during the delay, transparently to the application.
+Under the hood, the kernel initializes the chip, board and peripherals, protects most of the memory from the untrusted hands of the application, and sets up an asynchronous timer allowing it to go to sleep during the delay, transparently to the application.
 So let's dive in and see how this all works.